cybozu-go/coil/docs/design.md

 The same problem may occur when we use address blocks of the size `/32`.
 In this case, there is a high chance of reusing the same address immediately.
 However, the address block of the size `/32` is usually used for public addresses.
-Public IP addresses are not allocate and release frequently.
+Public IP addresses are not allocated and released frequently.
 Thus, we don't care this situation.

 ### How `coild` manages IP address assignments